 This can be done in accordance with the state's eviction laws in any of the following ways:

-• Delivering the proper notice to the tenants in person
+• Delivering the proper eviction notice to the tenants in person.

-• Posting a copy of the notice on a visible place of the rental home like the front door
+• Posting a copy of the notice in a visible place of the rental home like the front door.

 The Court Hearing

 The next step in the eviction proceedings is for the landlord to file a complaint with the court.
-Then, the summons and complaint will be served to the tenant by a sheriff.
-This is when the court hearing will be scheduled.
+Then, the summons and complaint will be served to the tenant by the sheriff's office.
+This is when the court date for the eviction hearing will be scheduled.

 If the court rules in favor of the landlord at the eviction hearing, then a writ of possession will be issued and the process will move to the next step.